raspberrypilearning/fruit-salad/en/step_2.md

 when I receive [add v]
 ```

-All blocks under this block will now run when you click on the Stage.
+All the code under this event block will now run when you click on the Stage.

 --- /task ---